LesleyLai/blog/src/pages/blog/make_impossible_state_unrepresentable/en.md

 At [CppCon](https://cppcon.org/) 2019, I gave a lightning talk at called [*Make Impossible State Unrepresentable*](https://youtu.be/hYyRrYwfy3k).
 Due to the nature of a 5 minutes lightning talk, it was handwavy, and I cut a lot of prepared contents to fit the time.
 This post is a deeper dive into the topic with more detailed explanations and examples.

 The same practice in typed-functional programming communities inspires this topic, where a lot of similar discussions rooted.
 However, I do not consider this theme too "functional," and it can certainly be applied to C++ or any other programming languages with a type system.
-The topic also have a strong relationship with ["strong typing"](https://en.wikipedia.org/wiki/Strong_and_weak_typing).
+The topic also has a strong relationship with "[strong typing](https://en.wikipedia.org/wiki/Strong_and_weak_typing)."

 ## The motivation